Real $C$-, $G$-structures and sign-coherence of cluster algebras: Abstract

 \section{Abstract}

 We generalize the theory of integer $C$-, $G$-matrices in cluster algebras to the real case.
-By a skew-symmetrizing method, we can reduce the problem of skew-symmetrizable patterns to the one of skew-symmetric patterns.
-In this sense, we extend the sign-coherence of integer $C$-, $G$-matrices proved by Gross-Hacking-Keel-Kontsevich to a more general real class called of quasi-integer type.
-Furthermore, we give a complete classification of this type by a combinatorial method of real weighted quivers.
+By a skew-symmetrizing method, we can reduce the problem of skew-symmetrizable patterns to skew-symmetric patterns.
+In this sense, the sign-coherence of a more general real class called of quasi-integer type can be inherited directly from that of integer $C$-, $G$-matrices proved by Gross-Hacking-Keel-Kontsevich.
 However, the sign-coherence of real $C$-, $G$-matrices does not always hold in general.
 For this purpose, we classify all the rank $2$ case and the finite type case via the Coxeter diagrams.
 We also give two conjectures about the real exchange matrices and $C$-, $G$-matrices.
 Under these conjectures, the dual mutation, $G$-fan structure and synchronicity property hold.
-As an application, the isomorphism of several kinds of exchange graphs is studied.\\\\ Keywords: Skew-symmetrizing method, sign-coherence, real $C$-, $G$-matrices, quasi-integer type, Coxeter diagrams. \\ 2020 Mathematics Subject Classification: 13F60, 05E10, 20F55.
+As an application, the isomorphism of several kinds of exchange graphs is studied. \\\\ Keywords: Skew-symmetrizing method, sign-coherence, real $C$-, $G$-matrices, Coxeter diagrams, $G$-fan. \\ 2020 Mathematics Subject Classification: 13F60, 05E10, 20F55.